Eye Care in Arlington, Texas

 - Closing or covering one eye in order to see.

-- Arms are suddenly “too short”, need to hold the newspaper or other reading material far away.
+- Arms are suddenly “too short”, and need to hold the newspaper or other reading material far away.

 - Unusual difficulty adjusting to dark rooms.